- 1 Hepatocellular Carcinoma

 The main presenting symptoms of hepatocellular carcinoma are that of liver cirrhosis.
 This may include vague, non-specific symptoms, such as fatigue, fever, weight loss and lethargy.

-A dull ache in the right upper abdomen is uncommon, yet when present is characteristic of hepatocellular carcinoma, and should raise suspicion in patients with cirrhosis.
-Advanced disease may present with features of liver failure – e.g. ascites, jaundice, and signs of portal venous hypertension.
+A dull ache in the right upper abdomen is uncommon, yet when present is characteristic of hepatocellular carcinoma, and should raise suspicion in patients with known cirrhosis.
+Advanced disease may present with features of liver failure (such as worsening ascites or jaundice)

 On examination, an irregular, enlarged, craggy and tender liver is highly suggestive of liver malignancy.

-In a patient presenting with liver failure or non-specific liver signs, other differential diagnoses include:
+In a patient presenting with liver failure or non-specific liver signs, other differential diagnoses can include:

 - Infectious hepatitis (presence of specific serology)